 Our Responsible Sourcing Standard

-Produced sustainably builds on our Responsible Sourcing Standard, which sets out basic non-negotiable standards and important sustainability practices that we ask our suppliers and their employees, agents and subcontractors to respect and adhere to at all times when conducting business with us.
+‘Produced Sustainably’ builds on our Responsible Sourcing Standard, which sets out basic non-negotiable standards and important sustainability practices that we ask our suppliers and their employees, agents and subcontractors to respect and adhere to at all times when conducting business with us.

 Human rightsWe are committed to raising awareness, promoting best practices and empowering people across our value chain, including our operations and supply chains.
 We want to help create a more resilient and fair future for everyone – from farmers and their families to employees and consumers.
-Our commitments, laid out in our Human Rights Framework and Roadmap, are key to enabling a just transition to a regenerative food system.
+Our commitments, laid out in our Human Rights Framework and Roadmap, and our actions, set out in our salient issue action plans, are key to enabling a just transition to a regenerative food system.
 We will use our scale and resources to identify and address risks across our business.

-We try to make sure animals in our supply chains for relevant commodities are being treated with dignity and kept healthy.
-We have rapidly expanded our procurement of cage-free eggs: 100% of our eggs are already certified cage-free in the United States and Europe and we are on track to achieve 100% cage-free eggs globally by 2025.
+Animal welfareWe want the animals in our supply chains for relevant commodities to be treated with dignity and kept healthy.
+We have rapidly expanded our procurement of cage-free eggs: 100% of our eggs are already certified cage-free in the United States and Europe and we are working toward 100% cage-free eggs globally by 2025.